SysKitTeam/docs-point/power-platform/power-platform-actions.md

 {% hint style="warning" %}
 To generate the [Power Platform reports](../configuration/enable-role-based-access.md) and complete the Power Platform actions, please ensure [you have enabled Power Platform data collection](../power-platform/power-platform.md).\
-Power Platform actions can only be completed by Global Admin users.
+Power Platform actions can be completed by Global Admin users and users who have the Power Platform Admin role assigned in Microsoft Entra ID.
 {% endhint %}

 ## Change Owners